Search Contextures Sites

 data validation today

 3. Copy the formul from C3, down to C4, to complete the list of dates.
+If necessary, format the cells, to show the dates the way you want them to appear.

 data validation tomorrow